TomFaulkner/SenseMe/README.md

 Sample usage is found in run.py

 Going forward, I expect to work this in with Flask to put on a VM to control the fan from a webpage on my phone or desktop.
-(Unfortunately, their app doesn't seem to broadcast properly so it doesn't work on my Nexus 6P.
-This issue is what lead to this project.)

 Sniffing the packets and documenting the protocol were the work of Bruce at http://bruce.pennypacker.org/tag/senseme-plugin/.
 Much of the code was based on his work on making an Indigo plugin for this fan: https://github.com/bpennypacker/SenseME-Indigo-Plugin